Agent009/motokobootcamp2023-coreproject/README.md

 The command will build the project, create two new canisters on the IC and deploy both the Svelte and Motoko dapps.
 The command will also create a new file `canister_ids.json` which will help the dfx tool deploy to the same canisters in future updates.
 You can commit this file in your repository.

 You can now open your Svelte app running on the IC.
-You can find the canister ID in the deploy command output, or use the `frontend` ID in `canister_ids.json`.
+You can find the canister ID in the deploy command output, or use the `interface` ID in `canister_ids.json`.

-The link to your app is `<frontend canister id>.ic0.app`.
-For example if your `frontend` canister ID is `zixfv-4yaaa-aaaam-aaatq-cai`, your app will be at `https://zixfv-4yaaa-aaaam-aaatq-cai.ic0.app/`.
+The link to your app is `<interface canister id>.ic0.app`.
+For example if your `interface` canister ID is `zixfv-4yaaa-aaaam-aaatq-cai`, your app will be at `https://zixfv-4yaaa-aaaam-aaatq-cai.ic0.app/`.